 Abstract-We introduce a general framework for end-to-end optimization of the rate-distortion performance of nonlinear transform codes assuming scalar quantization.
-The proposed framework can be used to optimize any differentiable pair of analysis and synthesis transforms in combination with any differentiable perceptual metric.
-As an example, we optimize a code built from a linear transform followed by a form of multidimensional gain control.
-Distortion is measured with a stateof-the-art perceptual metric.
-The code, optimized over a large database of images, offers substantial improvements in bitrate and perceptual appearance over fixed (DCT) codes, as well as over linear transform codes optimized for mean squared error.
+The framework can be used to optimize any differentiable pair of analysis and synthesis transforms in combination with any differentiable perceptual metric.
+As an example, we consider a code built from a linear transform followed by a form of multi-dimensional local gain control.
+Distortion is measured with a state-of-theart perceptual metric.
+When optimized over a large database of images, this representation offers substantial improvements in bitrate and perceptual appearance over fixed (DCT) codes, and over linear transform codes optimized for mean squared error.